pedramnajafi/WebBrowser_Automation_with_Selenium/README.md

 With this code, you can fill a message field in a form, and click on the "Show Message" button.

 I have used "https://demo.seleniumeasy.com/basic-first-form-demo.html" page for this code.
+Don't forget to change the "executable_path" which shows the path of "chromedriver.exe" in your system.

     from selenium import webdriver
     from selenium.webdriver.common.by import By